 Dinghy cruiser weekend on the Havelseen (Havel Lakes)

 Both long weekends I spent on the lakes of the river Havel (Havelseen), starting the journey in the city of Brandenburg.
 From there you can, if time is not limited, easily get to Berlin, Potsdam, Mueritz, and via the river Elbe to Hamburg – and from there round the world, theoretically.

 The boat we chartered was not the only wooden dinghy cruiser available.
 A couple more of her class plus some larger ones can be enjoyed when chartering from Bernd Helmers, a wooden boat expert.

 After an hour or so of motoring on canals, beneath bridges and along more and more beautiful and increasingly wild banks, we put up the mast and started our sailing sessions.
 By the way, those dinghy cruisers have a pretty good system installed for setting and lowering the mast.
-This needs to be done regularly to get on the other side of all those bridges when cruising along the canals.
+As there are quite a few bridges to be passed, you better get good practice with that…

 Sailing with a cabin dinghy cruiser (Jollenkreuzer)

 Sailing on the Havel Lakes is pure joy.
 There is not really a major need for continuously checking the nautical charts.
 You can easily concentrate on the boat, sails and wonderful green landscape all around you.
 If you feel the need for a cup of tea, some lunch or simply a brief cooling-down, just drop the anchor and get your drink, food, or jump overboard.